A comprehensive resource for safe and responsible laser use

 The photo below shows what the laser light looks like from inside the aircraft.
 Due to the glare, it is not possible to see objects or lights outside the window.
 Again, the green LED flashlight’s light gave essentially the same visual effect.

-Laser strikes are usually flashes, not steady illumination
+Laser strikes are usually flashes, not steady

-One thing to note is that in real-world aircraft laser illuminations, the light is not held steady on the windscreen.
+- In real-world aircraft laser illuminations, the light is not held steady on the windscreen.
 Instead, the light is flashed around and occasionally goes into the cockpit.
 Below are sequential frames from a helicopter video.
 Each frame is 1/30 second long.
 Only in one frame — for 1/30 second — is the light directly in the camera lens.

 Thus, if you are trying to show what a laser strike is like for a pilot, wave the flashlight close to the person’s eyes but only occasionally directly in their eyes.